-Modern Slavery Act Statement 2019
+Modern Slavery Act Statement 2020

 This statement is made pursuant to section 54 of the Modern Slavery Act 2015.
 It details the steps that Made.com Design Ltd (“MADE”) has taken - and is continuing to take - to ensure that modern slavery and human trafficking is not taking place within our business or supply chain.
 This statement details MADE’s actions to combat modern slavery in our supply chain from 1 January 2020 to 31 December 2020.

 MADE is a design brand with a vision to make great design accessible to everyone.
 We collaborate with talented designers and work closely with suppliers across the world to offer consumers unique furniture, homeware and lifestyle products at affordable prices.
 MADE is incorporated in England and Wales with company number 07101408 and is a wholly owned subsidiary of Made.com Limited, a company incorporated in Gibraltar under company number 113041.
 MADE has employees based in the United Kingdom, certain European countries, China and Vietnam.

 It takes a global team of artisans and furniture-makers to create our products.
 We don’t own any factories but only collaborate with those who share our values.
 We are committed to building long-term relationships with our key partners and the factories where our main production and product assembly takes place (known as Tier 1 units).
 We work with over 200 Tier 1 units across 18 countries.
 In addition to our European sourcing office in London, we have local teams in our main sourcing regions of Vietnam and China.
 These teams visit our factories regularly.